hunteruman/Belgian-Microcontroller-Development/README.md

 # Belgian-Microcontroller-Development
 2019 Project for Systems and Control Theory

-In collaboration with Stanislav Melekhin
+In collaboration with Stanislav Melekhin  \n
 Matlab and C code based off templates provided by KU Leuven